FAQ

 The main difference between the two programs is the purpose of each.
 The diagnostic program has an intensive clinical focus to obtain a clear psychiatric diagnosis, whereas the residential program focuses more on community integration and psychosocial rehabilitation.
 The diagnostic program is also a time-limited, 30-day program; whereas the average length of stay for the residential program is 12-18 months.

 Each member of the diagnostic program will be living in one of our five residential homes.
-This means that they will cohabitate with other program members, as well as with residents of the residential program at ClearView.
+This means that they will cohabitate with other program members, as well as with residents of the residential program at ClearView Communities.

 The cost of the diagnostic program is $30,000 for 30 days.
 This cost includes all clinical and residential services while in our program.
 There is also a $1,000 refundable security deposit that will be returned upon discharge, barring any property damage.
 We ask that the full amount be paid at the time of admission to the diagnostic program.